 Neurological consequences of COVID-19: The ‘Silent Wave’

-Is the world prepared a wave of neurological consequences that may be on its way as a result of COVID-19?
-This question is at the forefront of research underway at the Florey Institute of Neuroscience and Mental Health.
 A team of neuroscientists and clinicians are examining the potential link between COVID-19 and increased risk of Parkinson’s disease, and measures to get ahead of the curve.

 In a review paper published today, researchers put spotlight on the potential long-term neurological consequences of COVID-19, dubbing it the ‘silent wave’.
 They are calling for urgent action to be taken to have available more accurate diagnostic tools to identify neurodegeneration early on and a long-term monitoring approach for people who have been infected with the SARS-CoV-2 virus.